 Creating the Herstory of Feminist Action Alliance: A Unique and Rewarding Collaboration

-Over the past two semesters, GSU Women’s/Gender and Sexuality Collections Archivist Morna Gerrard and Graduate Research Assistant Tiffany Gray partnered with donors Suzanne Donner, Anne Deeley Easterly, and Joy Rogers to plan and complete a detailed history of Feminist Action Alliance, an organization established in 1973 by young feminist women in Atlanta who wanted to actively make change and improve the lives of women by advancing the full participation of women in social, political and economic institutions.
-During its lifetime, Action developed and delivered diverse programmatic solutions, nurtured significant partnerships, fostered the development of other organizations, and built media relationships to educate, advance and advocate for change.
+During the 2023-2024 academic year, GSU Women’s/Gender and Sexuality Collections Archivist Morna Gerrard and Graduate Research Assistant Tiffany Gray partnered with donors Suzanne Donner, Anne Deeley Easterly, and Joy Rogers to plan and complete a detailed history of Feminist Action Alliance (ACTION).
+The Feminist Action Alliance was established in 1973 by young feminist women in Atlanta who wanted to actively make change and improve the lives of women by advancing the full participation of women in social, political and economic institutions.
+During its lifetime, ACTION developed and delivered diverse programmatic solutions, nurtured significant partnerships, fostered the development of other organizations, and built media relationships to educate, advance and advocate for change.
 Feminist Action Alliance was active until 1984, by which time, many of its members had moved into highly successful professional careers.

 Reflections from Morna Gerrard, Archivist, Women’s / Gender and Sexuality Collections